 In 1901, John W. Nordstrom, a Swedish immigrant who made $13,000 at a gold-mine stake in Alaska, founded Wallin & Nordstrom with friend Carl Wallin.
 This store would eventually become Nordstrom, Inc.

-Seattle’s hometown luxury department store’s flagship location has been getting a facelift.
+Seattle’s hometown luxury department store’s flagship location is a shopper's paradise.
 In addition to a killer shoe department, find two restaurants, a coffee bar, a cocktail bar, a day spa and, of course, designer clothing for the entire family.

 Don’t miss the chance to slurp down fresh oysters while in the Emerald City.
 There are plenty of spots to enjoy the bivalve mollusks, and favorites include the oyster bar at waterfront spot Elliott’s Oyster House, Seattle’s oldest oyster bar at Pike Place Market, Emmett Watson’s Oyster Bar and in Ballard, The Walrus and the Carpenter.